Muirfield/pocketmine-plugins/WorldProtect/README.md

 * gm-save-inv : Will save inventory contents when switching gamemodes.

 ## Documentation

-**NOTE: v2.0.0 is a complete rewrite.
-Please test your settings carefully when upgrading**

 This plugin let's you limit what happens in a world.